The Content Moderator's Dilemma: Removal of Toxic Content and Distortions to Online Discourse: Additional Results

 \section{Additional Results}

 {C.\arabic{table}} {C.\arabic{figure}} {C.\arabic{equation}} The following section describes additional results and robustness checks.
-We begin by showing that the average similarity of Tweets is not affected by content moderation.
+We begin by showing that the average similarity of Tweets is not affected by content moderation and provide additional benchmarks based on the removal of topics.
 Further, we repeated our main analysis using alternative 1) embedding models, 2) toxicity scores, 3) engagement weighting, and 4) samples.
 We also demonstrate that our results are not driven by Tweets belonging to the ``Insult'' topic as created by the Top2Vec topic model.
 Lastly, we provide evidence from an alternative method to account for the toxicity dimension of the embedding space.